jesseyuen/portfolio-2021/src/projects/contribute-to-the-guardian.md

 Though much of this design process involved simplification we also wanted to accomodate bespoke marketing events at The Guardian.
 The updated design had a generous enough amount of realstate to offer bespoke opportunities within contrsatints.

+![](/images/earth.jpg "Concept design with placeholder illustration.")

+![](/images/free.jpg "Concept design with placeholder illustration.
+I've forgotten where I found this one now 😬")

 ### Measuring success

 This team was obsessed with multi-varient AB testing.
 Like proper obsessed.
-I'm more a 'let's stick thi sin  fonr of users' type designer buty I recognise the place AB testing can play, espcially when the key success metric is revenue.
-This design didnt equiate to a radical uplift in contributions but the trend was positive and tat was enough.
+I'm more a 'let's stick this in  front of users' type designer but I recognise the role AB testing can play, espcially when the key success metric is revenue.
+This design didn't radical shift in contributions but the trend was positive and that was enough for us at the time.

-![](/images/earth.jpg "Concept design with placeholder illustration.")

-![](/images/free.jpg "Concept design with placeholder illustration.
-I've forgotten where I found this one now 😬")